concept-plus/fda-go-design/README.md

 # Usability Testing

-The goal of the usability tests was to assess overall usability of FDA Go during the design phase.
+The goal of the usability tests was to assess overall usability of FDA-GO during the design phase.
 The product team was interested in learning whether users could navigate the web-based application and understand the general workflow and content of the site.

 ## Usability Test Methodology